-The Geothermal Energy Exhibition at Hellisheidi Power Plant is a state-of-the-art look into the harnessing of geothermal energy in Iceland.
+The Geothermal Energy Exhibition at Hellisheidi Power Plant is a state-of-the-art look into how Icelanders harness geothermal energy.
 ON Power owns the Power Plant.
-It is a striking example of how Iceland harnesses geothermal energy in a sustainable manner.
+The power plant is a striking example of how Iceland provides sustainable energy.

 Of the six geothermal power plants in Iceland, Hellisheidi is the newest and largest.
 The Power Plant sits in South Iceland and provides homes and businesses with electricity and hot water for space heating.

 In order to reach the geothermal energy, Icelanders have built wells reaching thousands of meters into the ground that penetrate reservoirs of pressurized water.
 Heated by the Earth’s energy, this water can be more than 300°C (572°F) in temperature.
 When released, the water boils up from the well and turns partly to steam on its way.
 The Hellisheidi power plant separates the steam from the water to power some of the plant’s seven turbines.
 The remaining, depressurized water creates more steam and powers the other turbines.
 At its maximum output, the station can produce 303 MW of electricity.
 Altogether, the plant is one of the world’s largest single unit power plants.